 In Alice Through the Looking Glass, the child protagonist Alice is introduced to the ways the adult world uses words, by her irascible antagonist, Humpty Dumpty: ‘When I use a word’, Humpty Dumpty said in rather a scornful tone, ‘it means just what I choose it to mean–neither more nor less.’
 ‘The question is,’ said […]

 In the UK, we urgently need to consider the reasons why children in most other nations of the world do not begin formal schooling until they are six or even seven.
 Having recently retired from frontline teaching to give my full focus to several writing and research projects, I have had time to reflect on over thirty […]

-Alongside the rest of the world, the English education sector is now beginning to consider how it will move out of pandemic lockdown and into a new, tentative phase of normality.
-The tiger has been chased off into the jungle, but it is still lurking there, and may return at any time.
-The feeling of […]
+Article published July 2020, as the first lockdown was ending Alongside the rest of the world, the English education sector is now beginning to consider how it will move out of pandemic lockdown and into a new, tentative phase of normality.
+The tiger has been chased off into the jungle, but it is still lurking […]

 And so, yet another Tory scandal hits the headlines, this time relating to housing secretary Robert Jenrick, who is alleged to have “insisted” a planning decision for a £1bn property development should be rushed through so a Conservative donor’s company could reduce costs by £45m.
 The donor, ex-Express owner and pornography promoter Richard Desmond, allegedly […]

 On 20 May, ITV news reported that four out of five local authorities in West Yorkshire have refused to enforce the reopening of schools in their area, and are instead leaving the decision to Head Teachers, who are ultimately responsible for the health and safety of children in their care.
 Various concerns have been raised […]